 The scheme has been introduced to help regulate the private rented sector and ensure that residents have access to good quality, properly managed accommodation.
 It is also hoped to improve safety standards and has seen the introduction of tenant referencing, helping to significantly raise standards within the area.

-The Margate Task Force is a multi-agency team which is working to improve life in Margate.
+The Multi-Agency Task Force is a group that is working to improve life in Thanet.